International Award-Winning Wedding Photojournalism

 The exact time of day depends on logistics, weather, the time of year and your wedding day timetable.

-It’s your time to be together by yourselves for just a while as most of the shots taken during this session are very lightly directed.
+This part of the day is your time to be together for a while, as all of the shots taken during this session are very lightly directed.

 Yes, but a warning.
 I don’t want to sound negative, but I do have a few horror stories about inconsiderate videographers who have severely compromised the quality and breadth of my coverage.

-On a more positive note though, I can recommend videographers (including teams of two) who are not in any way obtrusive on the day, have excellent spatial awareness and are lovely folks to work alongside!
+On a more positive note, I can recommend videographers who are not in any way obtrusive, have excellent spatial awareness and are lovely folks to work alongside.
+Just mention this when you enquire, and I’ll gladly pass on their details

 Absolutely not.